dougspeed/LDAK/README.md

 ```
 Note that you may have to give your Mac permission to run LDAK; you can do this within System Settings / Privacy & Security (sometimes there will be a button that allows LDAK to run; otherwise, try ticking the box that allows apps downloaded from "Anywhere")

-# 3C - Compile a Linux version that utilizes the Intel MKL libraries:
+# 3C - Compile a Linux version that uses Intel MKL:

 The pre-compiled Linux version of LDAK uses the Intel MKL libraries, which provide highly-efficient algebraic routines (e.g., for multiplying and decomposing matrices).
 I currently use the libraries within the 2024 version of oneAPI; the latest version of oneAPI can be downloaded free from
 https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html